PatrickKyei/exception/_posts/2022-05-24-things-you-should-cancel-from-your-life.md

 Stop comparing yourself to people who started ten years ago before you.
 Focus own your joureny.

-There's nothing wrong if you have to draw inspiration from the journey of those successfull people in your life.
-But do not bug your thoughts around why they are doing better than you or have what you don't have.
-Focus on improving yourself and becoming better instead.
+There's nothing wrong with drawing inspiration from the lives of others who have achieved success in their lives.
+But don't obsess on why they're performing better or possessing something you don't.

-Joy comes from advancement, not comparison.
+You may learn a lot from the choices they made and the actions they took to get to that point in their lives Focus on improving yourself and becoming better.

+Progress, not comparison, brings happiness.

 ## Arguing with others

+Before you start arguing with someone, consider whether or not they are cognitively mature enough to understand alternative points of view.
+Otherwise, there is no point.

-You might win the argument, but you won’t change their mind, so what’s the point.
+> You might win the argument, but you won’t change their mind, so what’s the point.

+In any circumstance, your goal should be to understand the nature of the problem rather than to win the argument or to feel right.
+As a result, all sides will feel heard and understood.
-## Negative news (which is mostly all news)
+## Negative news

-Unless you’re going to do something about it, you’re only polluting your mind.
+You're merely polluting your thoughts unless you're willing to do something about it.
 And if you share the news with others, you’re polluting theirs too.

 ## People who like to complain, blame, condemn, and criticize